 If you've frequented this site a time or two, you may have noticed a slant toward the darker material.
 So why all the spooky stuff?
 Well, horror culture has always been a massive influence.
 As many artists will attest, there's just something about the supernatural that kicks the imagination into high gear.
-Movies, comic books, novels, they all manage to visually inspire.
-And then there's Bob Wilkins, who at one time was the greatest purveyor of the creepiest schlock out there.
+Movies, comic books, novels, fairy tales, they all manage to inspire.
+And then there are the more subtle influences, such as Bob Wilkins, who at one time was the greatest purveyor of the creepiest schlock out there.

 You see, Bob didn’t dress up like Mr. Hyde or adopt a corny Bela Lugosi accent.
 He didn't camp and cavort around the screen like some long-in-the-tooth vampire actor who never got the part.
 He was more like your local TV weatherman, if that weatherman was a chain-smoking Dracula fanatic.
 Nattily attired with the hip 1970’s pageboy comb-over and ever-present cigar in hand, Bob would tell it exactly like it was with a calm, monotone delivery.
 If a movie sucked, he’d pretty much tell you it sucked, in his own witty manner of course.
 Somehow this made the good movies even better, or the scarier movies even scarier, as it were.
 And though it was lost on this kindergartener, Bob's way of delivering the message to the younger generation really connected.
 This was the era of Vietnam, the hippie movement.
 Younger viewers weren't looking for some campy geezer with a cloak and a fog machine to sell them on the awful movie they were about to partake in, they wanted someone who could speak on their level, someone they could trust.
 Bob Wilkins was that man.